exlunaproject/catarinka/docs_lua/lua.functions.md

 * **after** ( s, sub ): Returns the portion of the string after a specific sub-string.
 * **before** ( s, sub ): Returns the portion of the string before a specific sub-string.
 * **between** ( s, start, stop ): Returns a string between 2 strings.
+* **comparever** ( version1, version 1 ): Compare two version strings.
+If equal, returns 0.
+If version 1 is more up-to-date than version 2, returns 1 and if version 1 is older than version 2, returns -1.
 * **decrease** ( s [,step] ): Decreases the string characters.
 * **gettoken** ( s, delim, int ): Returns what comes after a delimiter.
 * **increase** ( s [,step] ): Increases the string characters.